 Insider Selling: CompX International Inc. (CIX) Director Sells 1,000 Shares of Stock

-CompX International Inc. Director Ann Manix sold 1,000 shares of the stock in a transaction that occurred on Wednesday, March 29th.
-The shares were sold at an average price of $12.80, for a total value of $12,800.00.
+CompX International Inc. Director Ann Manix sold 1,000 shares of CompX International stock in a transaction on Wednesday, March 29th.
+The shares were sold at an average price of $12.80, for a total transaction of $12,800.00.

 Comments